polygon

 Default: white

 A 1×3 RGB vector with numbers between 0–1 setting fill color.
-You can also use a 1×4 RGBA vector to give the fill color transparency, and set A = 0 for no fill.
+You can also use a 1×4 RGBA vector to give the fill transparency, and set A = 0 for no fill.
 Or an n×3/4 matrix for different colors/transparencies for different polygons.

 borderWidth